Our Secret To Making The Perfect Latke For Hanukkah Is...

 Hanukkah 2019 begins Sunday, Dec.
 22, at sundown.
 It's a time to honor ancient traditions by lighting menorahs, spinning dreidels, listening to that Adam Sandler song and eating deep-fried foods.
 Why the frying fixation?
 Let's take a quick trip back in time.

 Picture it: Jerusalem, 165 BC...

 Greek king Antiochus IV is trying to conquer Egypt but he's also having a helluva good time persecuting of the Jews of Judea and Samaria.
 They're not thrilled about that and after he outlaws some of their customs and desecrates the Second Temple in Jerusalem, people are furious.
 Five brothers, known as the Maccabees, lead a rebellion and overthrow their opressor.
 To celebrate the liberaton of the temple, they decide to hold a festival and burn oil.
-Although they have barely enough oil for one day, the oil somehow burns for eight days.
+Although they have barely enough for one day, the oil somehow burns for eight days.

 To commemorate this miracle, we celebrate Hanukkah by lighting candles for eight days and consuming fried foods.
 Donuts, tempura, chimichangas, tortilla chips, onion rings.
 If it's fried and you're eating it, you're celebrating Hanukkah.
 But the pinnacle of Hanukkah fare is the latke.

 Pronounced LAHT-ka, it's a deceptively simple dish.
 You need only six ingredients to make the perfect latke — potatoes, onions, flour, eggs, salt and oil.
 The trick is in how they come together.